Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

 Before 2025, Maryland's top state-level rate was 5.75%, applied to taxable income above $250,000 ($300,000 for joint filers).
 The new law keeps that 5.75% bracket and adds two new tiers above it.

-| Filing Status | 5.75% applies to | 6.25% applies to | 6.5% applies to |
+| Filing Status | 5.75% Applies To | 6.25% Applies To | 6.5% Applies To |

-| Single / Separate | $250,001 to $500,000 | $500,001 to $1,000,000 | Above $1,000,000 |
+| Single / Separate | $250,001 – $500,000 | $500,001 – $1,000,000 | Above $1,000,000 |

-| Joint / HoH / Surviving Spouse | $300,001 to $600,000 | $600,001 to $1,200,000 | Above $1,200,000 |
+| Joint / HoH / Surviving Spouse | $300,001 – $600,000 | $600,001 – $1,200,000 | Above $1,200,000 |

 At the county level, the maximum local income tax rate increased from 3.2% to 3.3%, and counties may now use a progressive structure rather than a flat rate.